Diabetes in dogs: Symptoms

 Sometimes, the first sign of diabetes noticed by the owner may be that their dog either has become blind (due to the formation of cataracts in the eyes), or has vomiting, anorexia, lethargy and weakness (due to ketoacidosis).
-Diabetes mellitus can be a threat to the health of the dog since it may cause urinary tract infections.

 Checkups

 Although the symptoms of diabetes mellitus such as frequent urination, thirstiness, greater appetites and inactiveness are easily visible, frequent checking of the dog for the disease is required.
 The dog's body weight should be determined and calculated once every two weeks using weight scale.
 The daily caloric requirement by the dog's body and BCS should also be determined using a scale as part of dietary management in maintaining average body weight.
 The protein intake by the dog should also be considered and checked twice a month.

 Blood pressure of the dog should also be constantly and daily checked in order to predict any future occurrence.
 The blood sugar level may also be checked using glucometer to check the glucose level in the body of the dog.